December 22, 2020

 Reproducing slices of nature in the laboratory

 The mission of Toyota Motor Corporation (Toyota) is to provide products and services that bring well-being to people around the world.
-In one of these initiatives, it is developing spaces that improve mental and physical well-being through the Frontier Research Center.
+In one of these initiatives, it is developing spaces that improve mental and physical well-being through the Frontier Research Center and the Toyota Central R&D Labs.
+(TCRDL) .
 It is currently creating unique spaces within its head office laboratories that reproduce slices of nature.
 With the aid of various measurement technologies, it is working to verify the effects on humans of a range of environmental factors, including plant colors and shapes, and microorganisms and chemical substances in the air.

 We spoke to Chikara Ohto, Masayoshi Muramatsu and Kenro Tokuhiro, members of this research project, about the work they are doing to scientifically understand the power of nature, which is extremely important even if people remain unaware.
 The team is trying to determine if reproducing nature in actual living spaces could provide greater mental and physical benefits to people around the world.